cert-manager/website/content/docs/faq/README.md

 Due to the nature of the Kubernetes event mechanism these will be purged after a while.
 If you're using a dedicated logging system it might be able or is already also storing Kubernetes events.

-### What happens if a renewal doesn't happen?
-Will it be tried again after some time?
+### What happens if an issuance failed?
+Will it be retried?

-cert-manager will retry renewal if it encounters temporary failures.
-It uses an exponential backoff algorithm to calculate the delay between each retry.

-A temporary failure is one that doesn't mark the `CertificateRequest` as failed.
-If the `CertificateRequest` is marked as failed, issuance will be re-tried in 1 hour.
+cert-manager will retry a failed issuance except for a few rare edge cases where manual intervention is needed.

+If an issuance failed because of a temporary error, it will be retried again with a short exponential backoff (currently 5 seconds to 5 minutes).
+A temporary error is one that does not result in a failed `CertificateRequest`.

+If the issuance has failed with an error that resulted in a failed `CertificateRequest`, it will be retried with a longer binary exponential backoff (1 hour to 32 hours) to avoid overwhelming external services.

+You can always trigger immediate renewal using [`cmctl renew` command](../usage/cmctl.md#renew)

 ### Is ECC (elliptic-curve cryptography) supported?